-- The registrars attend 2 state-wide Registrars Conventions - in June and in September as an ongoing effort to comply with Sec. of State Continuing Education requirements.
-State Law (Sec 9-192b) requires each registrar to obtain at least 10 hours of instruction for elections training processes per year. - The registrars maintain active memberships and participated in both the State ROVAC Association and the Windham County ROVAC Association meetings. - The registrars facilitated and implemented successful training sessions prior to the November elections for poll workers in order to ensure an accurate and uneventful election process.
+The registrars attend 2 state-wide Registrars Conventions - April 16-18, 2019 and in September 20 & 21, 2018 as an ongoing effort to comply with Secretary of State Continuing Education requirements.
+State Law (Sec 9-192b) requires each registrar to obtain at least 10 hours of instruction for elections training processes per year.

+The registrars maintain active memberships and participated in both the State ROVAC Association and the Windham County ROVAC Association meetings.

+The registrars facilitated and implemented successful training sessions prior to the November elections for poll workers in order to ensure an accurate and uneventful election process.